Dongles vs. Portable Hotspots: Mobile Internet Devices Explained

 - Puts a strain on your smartphone

-- Usually comes with a small monthly limit
+- Often comes with a smaller monthly limit

 - Isn’t intended to support many devices at once